Hawkynt/Randomizer/Readme.md

 ### Permuted Congruential Generator (PCG) [^](https://www.pcg-random.org/pdf/hmc-cs-2014-0905.pdf)

 This is a pseudorandom number generation algorithm developed in 2014 by Dr. Melissa E. O'Neill.
-PCG applies an output permutation function to improve the statistical properties of a modulo-$2^n$ LCG.
+PCG applies an output permutation function to improve the statistical properties of a modulo- $2^n$ LCG.

 The key features of PCG are: